Code-Institute-Submissions/evangelinemills-Portfolio-Project-1.0/README.md

 ## Content
 -----
-The code to make the hamburger menu was adapted from [https://alvarotrigo.com/blog/hamburger-menu-css/#:~:text=What%20Is%20A%20Hamburger%20Menu,top%20of%20the%20main%20content]
+The code to make the hamburger menu was adapted from [Hamburger Menu Examples](https://alvarotrigo.com/blog/hamburger-menu-css/#:~:text=What%20Is%20A%20Hamburger%20Menu,top%20of%20the%20main%20content)

-The code to assist me in making the grid layout was taken from [https://cssgrid-generator.netlify.app/]
+The code to assist me in making the grid layout was taken from [CSS Grid Generator](https://cssgrid-generator.netlify.app/)

 Some code for my enquiry form and circle image was taken from Love Running.